jhirschberg70/PDCurses/emscripten/development-log.md

 Added support for increasing `font-weight` when A_BOLD is set for a chtype and SP->termattrs.

 Wide character support appears to work if compiling with PDC_WIDE defined.
 I need to complete more testing.

+### 2025-12-28

+Wide characters that are actually greater than 1ch in width are truncated.
+If I change the width of `.cell` to be `max-content`, the full character is displayed.
+There are issues with the cursor, however, which need to be resolved.
+Additionally, if I open developer tools running testcurs (which causes a resize) and then close the developer tools, the cursor changes from a block to an underline.
+I'm not sure how this is even possible, as both the normal and high-visibiltiy cursors are block.
+I'll have to investigate.